Hello Confident People 🙂

 As sometimes happens, things didn't work out between her and I. However, meeting her brought me to Los Angeles, and I've called it home ever since.
 During my 11+ years In LA, I've worked at multiple spas, chiropractic offices, yoga studios, and private homes.
 I build a successful massage and yoga practice that brought me in touch with professional and Olympic athletes, actors, and entrepreneurs.

 Most important of all, my practice allowed me to work with highly educated individuals, i.e. people with multiple degrees and Ph.D.’s.
 The proximity to those who value education finally helped me break through the false assumptions and limiting beliefs that prevented me from pursuing a university degree.
 Now, here I am graduating from Cal State LA and find myself excited to see what else comes my way.

 Cruisin' The Seas

-At the age of 21, I boarded a plane in Colorado Springs, CO.
-As I settled in to my seat, I found myself looking out the small airplane window and realized my life would never e the same.
+At the age of 21, I boarded a plane in Colorado Springs, Colorado.
+As I settled into my seat, I found myself looking out the small airplane window and realized my life would never be the same.
 I told my self, "From this moment on, I will move forward without regrets.
 I will make the most of this life."

 After completing the training, I was assigned my first ship, The Celebrity Millennium.
 Myself and a fitness trainer boarded a plane in London and found ourselves on our way to Venice, Italy.
 The next four years of my life were full of adventure, hard work, self-doubt, questionable choices, and lots of memories.